Jets QB Wilson out until at least Week 4, Flacco to start

 Coach Robert Saleh announced Wednesday that Flacco will start at quarterback in the season opener Sunday against the Baltimore Ravens in place of the injured Zach Wilson — who likely will be out until Week 4 at Pittsburgh.

+“Yeah, it’s frustrating, of course,” Wilson said.
+“You want to be healthy as much as possible.”

 Flacco starting this week is not unexpected, as it appeared to be trending that way for a few weeks.
-But the announcement that the game against the Steelers on Oct.
-2 is likely “the earliest” Wilson will return from a knee injury was a surprise.
+But the announcement that the Oct.
+2 game against the Steelers is likely “the earliest” Wilson will return from a knee injury was a surprise.

 “Now, can it change?
 Sure, I’m always going to leave that door open,” Saleh said.
 “You guys know me, I’m the eternal optimist.
 But we are going to make sure both mind and body are 110% and make sure we do right by him.